How to Disassemble or Break Down a Large Projection TV

 I started the work behind the TV.
 There is a panel to access the large main circuit board.
 Unscrew the bolts or screws and remove the panel.
 (See Fig 2)

-There is a power cord that is connected to the main board.
+There is a power cord connection that was not accessible with the back panel in the way.
+With the back panel removed, you can see that the power cordis connected to the main board.
 Disconnect to get the cord out of the way.
 (See Fig 3)

 Locate any screws that fasten the main board to the base of the TV.
 Unscrew all of them until you find that the main board is loose.
 Once the board is loose, you can start disconnecting all the wires.
 (See Fig 4)